-STEP 8: ENTER THE INCOME / FIF INCOME AND US REIT INCOME IN YOUR TAX RETURN
+STEP 8: ENTER THE INCOME / FIF INCOME IN YOUR TAX RETURN

-If you qualify for an exemption from the FIF rules, enter the gross amount of cash distributions received or vested (i.e. the amounts distributed by the Centro MCS Syndicate before deduction of any taxes, excluding any capital gain amounts paid) as per your Annual Taxation Statement for the period in Box 17B.
-This amount will include the "other tax components not paid in cash" for Centro MCS 20 investors, being amounts applied to debt on the investors' behalf.
+If you qualify for an exemption from the FIF rules, enter the gross amount of cash distributions received or vested (i.e. the amounts distributed by the Centro MCS Syndicate before deduction of any taxes) as per your Annual Taxation Statement for the period in Box 17B.
+This amount will include the "other taxable components not paid in cash" or "income not paid in cash" for Centro MCS 5, 12 Unit Trust, 17 Unit Trust, 19 Unit Trust, 25 and 34 investors, being amounts applied to debt on the investors' behalf.